Smoothing Policies and Safe Policy Gradients: Smooth Policy Gradient

-where the first equality is from (\ref{eq:defj}).
-Combining (\ref{eq:4.3}), (\ref{eq:4.7}) and (\ref{def:dmupi}) gives the statement of the lemma. \end{proof} We can now bound the policy Hessian for a smoothing policy: \begin{restatable}[]{lemma}{polhessbound} Given a $(\sm,\smm,\smmm)$-smoothing policy $\pi_{\vtheta}$, the spectral norm of the policy Hessian can be upper-bounded as follows:
+\end{restatable} For smoothing policies, we can bound the policy Hessian in terms of the constants from Definition~\ref{def:smooth}: \begin{restatable}[]{lemma}{polhessbound} Given a $(\sm,\smm,\smmm)$-smoothing policy $\pi_{\vtheta}$, the spectral norm of the policy Hessian can be upper-bounded as follows: